conrad030/iStream/README.md

 After the Viewmodel is initialized, you have to setup the Viewmodel with the ``initCallingViewModel(identifier:displayName:token:)`` function.
 To generate an identifier and a token for the ACS resource, you can use the Azure plattform or implement an own server.
 Infos about implementing an own server can the found [here](https://docs.microsoft.com/de-de/azure/communication-services/quickstarts/access-tokens?pivots=programming-language-javascript).

 After your viewmodel is initialized, you're ready to make some Video Calls.
 To start a call, use the ``self.callingViewModel.startCall(identifier:)`` function of the CallingViewModel, where ``identifier``should be an existing identifier from your ACS resource.
 The property ``presentCallView: Bool`` in CallingViewModel is set to ``true`` when a call successfully started.
 With this info, you can use the CallView view, to display the UI.
+Alternative you can implement own Views to display the UI by using the CallingViewModel instance.

 _Note: The CallView should get the viewmodel passed as an environmentObject with ``.environmentObject(self.callingViewModel)``._